Everything You Know About School Is Wrong

 and economic world, one poisoned

-by the toxins of overpopulation and
+by the toxins of over-production and

 hyperdemocracy, turned upside down